 A copy of the EAP was sent to the Water Emergency Response Organization of Orange County (WEROC), which supports and manages countywide emergency preparedness, planning, response, and recovery efforts among Orange County water and wastewater utilities.
-WEROC does not have any prescribed responsibilities in this EAP, but is included in the notification flowcharts and may assist with a mutual aid emergency response to a dam safety incident at the Rattlesnake Canyon Dam.
+WEROC does not have any prescribed responsibilities in this EAP, but may assist with a mutual aid emergency response to a dam safety incident at the Rattlesnake Canyon Dam.